emilbjornson/SP_Cup_2021/README.md

 ## Ask questions and interact with other teams:

-We use Piazza as Q/A plattform: https://piazza.com/ieee_sps/spring2021/spcup2021/home
+We use Piazza as Q/A platform: https://piazza.com/ieee_sps/spring2021/spcup2021/home

 ## Important dates